Understanding weight loss patterns

 While weight loss drugs can reduce appetite and cravings, other barriers may still arise:

-- Emotional Eating: Long-standing habits of turning to food for comfort can be tough to break.
+- Emotional eating: Long-standing habits of turning to food for comfort can be tough to break.

-- Social Pressures: Dining out or attending events might challenge your new eating patterns and reduced alcohol intake.
+- Social pressures: Dining out or attending events might challenge your new eating patterns and reduced alcohol intake.

-- Side Effects: Some users experience nausea or other side effects, which can impact day-to-day routines.
+- Side effects: Some users experience nausea or other side effects, which can impact day-to-day routines.

 Top Tip: